danny-avila/LibreChat/docs/features/stt_tts.md

+---
+title: 🗣️ STT & TTS
+description: Configuration of the Speech to Text (STT) and Text to Speech (TTS) features
+weight: -9
+---

 # Speech to Text (STT) and Text to Speech (TTS)

 ## STT

 The Speech-to-Text (STT) feature allows you to convert spoken words into written text.
+To enable the STT (already configured), click on the STT button (near the send button) and start speaking.
+Otherwise, you can also use the key combination: ++Ctrl+Alt+L++ to start the transcription.

 There are many different STT services available, but here's a list of some of the most popular ones:

 ### Local STT

 - Browser-based
-- Whisper (tested on localAI and HomeAssistant)
+- Whisper (tested on LocalAI and HomeAssistant)

 ### Cloud STT